btf-org/flank/README.md

 - The interface has no guardrails (bad for engineers who fix user errors)
 - The permissioning system doesn't natively support Access Control Lists (ACLs) or Principle of Least Privilege (PoLP) (also bad for engineers)

-Flank is a specialized, restricted shell that addresses these issues.
-And then there's an intuitive web interface that sits on top.
+Flank is a specialized, restricted shell that addresses these issues, with an intuitive web interface that sits on top.
 The goal is to bring the power (of Unix) to the people!